 How is your marriage different from your parents’?

 Good question, it’s very different.
 My wife and I are from different backgrounds; our marriage doesn’t have any baggage.
 Unlike my parents’ marriage, there is equality in our relationship.
-Our love is at par, and so are we.
+Our love is on par, and so are we.
 My parents’ marriage was patriarchal, traditional, so my mother didn’t have much say.
 There wasn’t much she could change or speak out about in a joint family.
 Sheetal is very confident.
 Our marriage gives both of us the freedom to be.
 Also, Sheetal has to take a lot of decisions on her own, since I am mostly travelling.
 We discuss things, and, sometimes, my marriage feels like a dream.

 What did you learn about marriage from your parents?